jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2017-04-11-serverless-data-product-2/index.md

 authors:
   - JaehyeonKim
 images: []
+description: In the previous post, it is discuss how to develop and package an R machine learning model.
+In this post, I'll illustrate how to deploy the model via AWS Lambda.
 ---

 In the [previous post](/blog/2017-04-08-serverless-data-product-1), **serverless** **event-driven** application development is introduced.
 Also how to package R, necessary libraries/packages and a Lambda function handler is discussed.
 No need of provisioning/managing servers is one of the key benefits of the architecture.
 It is also a cost-effective way of delivering a data product as functions are executed *on-demand* rather than in servers that run 24/7.
 Furthermore [AWS Lambda free tier](https://aws.amazon.com/lambda/pricing/) includes 1M free requests per month and 400,000 GB-seconds of compute time per month, which is available to both existing and new AWS customers indefinitely.
 (GB-seconds is applicable when execution is made with 1 GB of memory.)
 Lowering the size of memory increases the execution time and thus 3.2M seconds or about 37 days are free with 128 MB of memory (1 GB divided by 8) - note that CPU power is proportional to allocated memory.